 Finish designing before the application

 Once an application has been filed with PRV, as a rule, the appearance of the product cannot be changed.
-So it is important that you have thought through how you want the product to look, before you submit the application.
+It is important that you have thought through how you want the product to look, before you submit the application.
 If you change the appearance after submission, you risk having no protection for your product, because it no longer looks like the product you originally protected.

 Find out if the product is unique

-When you submit your application, it is important that you have checked that the design meets the legal requirements placed on it for design protection.
+When you submit your application, it is important that you have checked that the design meets the legal requirements for design protection.
 It is also important for you to find out if the design is unique, so that it does not infringe someone else's protection.
 In 2002, the design protection law was changed so that, in principle, PRV's examination only covers formal hindrances, such as whether the form has been completed correctly.
 However, the design is also examined to make sure that it is not contrary to public order and morality, and that it does not include official designations.

 As the applicant, therefore, it is your own responsibility to investigate and make sure your design differs from previously known and registered designs.
 Otherwise you risk infringing someone else's protection.